SabakiHQ/Sabaki/docs/sabaki.md

 # Sabaki Object

-`sabaki` is a global object, letting users to access the Sabaki API.
+`sabaki` is a global object, giving users access to the Sabaki API.

 ## Events